oslabs-beta/DeSolver/README.md

 ### **Cache**

 DeSolver utilizes Redis caching to for greater query optimization.
-If cacheDesolver option is set to true, this will enable automated caching of resolver queries.
+If `cacheDesolver` option is set to `true`, this will enable automated caching of resolver queries.
 DeSolver will automatically generate a unique key for the Redis cache based on path property from the info argument.
-Set the cacheDesolver property to false if you would like to disable this default behavior and provide your own caching logic.
+Set the `cacheDesolver` property to `false` if you would like to disable this default behavior and provide your own caching logic.
 <br><br>

-<h3 href="#Desolver Fragments"></h3>
+<h3 href="#desolverfragments"></h3>

 ### **Desolver Fragments**

-Desolver Fragments are this frameworks version of middleware functions.
+DeSolver Fragments are this frameworks version of middleware functions.
 Each resolver can be decomposed into a series of "fragment" functions.
 To maintain full functionality of a normal resolver, it provides the current field resolvers first 4 arguments (the root/parent, arguments, context, and info) as well as 3 additional custom parameters (next, escape, and ds)

 ```javascript
 const desolverFragment = (parent, args, context, info, next, escape, ds) => {